 Despite this progress, the data currently published is mainly limited to the latest information from recent EITI reports.
-Historical datasets fully tagged data, and machine-readable formats are not yet available for all disclosures.
+Historical datasets with fully tagged data, and machine-readable formats are not yet available for all disclosures.

 It is therefore recommended that the LEITI MSG and relevant Government Agencies: